seanbaxter/circle/cuda/README.md

     };
 ```

-As of build 141, Circle also supports the C++23 feature [_if-consteval_](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1938r3.html). _if-consteval_ and _if-target_ are very similar mechanisms: they are control flow statements that are evaluated not during definition or template instantiation, but during _lowering_, when the compiler's internal data structure is traversed to generate IR like LLVM or SPIR-V. At this point in translation, the compiler knows the backend being targeted, and can share that information with the user's source code.
+As of build 141, Circle also supports the C++23 feature [_if-consteval_](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1938r3.html). _if-consteval_ and _if-target_ are very similar mechanisms: they are control flow statements that are evaluated not during definition or template instantiation, but during _lowering_, when the compiler's internal data structure is traversed to generate IR (LLVM or SPIR-V), or during _constant evaluation_, when the constexpr interpreter executes AST to initialize some other constant.
+At this point in translation, the compiler knows the backend being targeted, and can share that information with the program text.

 ```cpp
 if consteval {